NSW Photo Card

 - You began receiving the Centrelink Carer Allowance and your Photo Card was issued on, or after 26 November 2012.
 The refund will be back-dated to the grant date of the allowance

-- You became a NSW Seniors Card holder and your Photo Card was issued on, or after 26 November 2012.
-Important: The refund will be calculated from the date you notify Roads and Maritime that you hold a Seniors Card.
+- You became a NSW Seniors or Senior Savers Card holder and your Photo Card was issued on, or after 26 November 2012.
+Important: The refund will be calculated from the date you notify Roads and Maritime that you hold a Seniors or Senior Savers Card.

-Visit any service centre and take your concession card, Centrelink Carer Allowance or Seniors Card to apply for a refund.
+Visit any service centre and take your concession card, Centrelink Carer Allowance, Seniors or Senior Savers Card to apply for a refund.
 Your eligibility will be validated electronically with the relevant issuing authority.

 Your Photo Card is valid for 5 years, or 10 years for eligible customers aged 21 or over.
 Roads and Maritime will send you a reminder notice approximately 6 weeks before your card’s expiry date.

-To renew your Photo Card you need to attend a service centre in person, so that your identity can be verified and a new photo taken.
+To re-issue your Photo Card you need to attend a service centre in person, so that your identity can be verified and a new photo taken.

-From 18 June 2018, you may have the option of using an existing valid photo stored in the Roads and Maritime system when you renew your Photo Card.
+From 18 June 2018, you may have the option of using an existing valid photo stored in the Roads and Maritime system.
 If you don’t want to use this existing photo, a new photograph can also be taken.